HaonanY96/klara-web-app/docs/product-description.md

 ### 7. Web-first, Mobile-friendly (PWA)

-Kino starts as a web app, optimized for mobile.
+Klara starts as a web app, optimized for mobile.
-Users can add Kino to their homescreen as a PWA.
+Users can add Klara to their homescreen as a PWA.

 ### 8. Gentle Visual Insights